Bhavya337-hub/web3-social-media/README.md

 **Web3 Social Media Platform**

 **Project Overview:** This project aims to develop a decentralized social media platform leveraging Web3 technologies.
 Users can interact with each other through posts, comments, likes, and polls.
-The platform ensures privacy, security, and transparency by storing data on the Ethereum blockchain and utilizing off-chain storage via IPFS.
+The platform ensures privacy, security, and transparency by storing data on the Ethereum blockchain and utilizing off-chain storage via IPFS

 **Project Structure:**